KorfLab/datacore/project_gendl/README.md

 ## Sampling ##

 In order to create test/training sets, you have to sample the `eie.txt` file.
-The `gendl_selector` program provides that functionality.
+The `donors.py` program is an example of how to write those scripts.